Nada120/Library_Management_System/README.md

 2) students data
 3) librarian data

-## In the src folder there are 3 package:
+## In the src folder there are 3 packages:
 1) 'classes' contains the class of student, librarian, books.
-2) 'filesData' contains the 3 files that works as 'Database'.
+2) 'filesData' contains the 3 files that works as "Database".
 3) 'gui' contains the gui code of the screens.

 ## The GUI Resualt: